Using the VEX IQ Bumper Switch

 • This sensor can trigger a robot action when pressed or released.

-• This sensor can be used as a toggle to turn on or off motors when pressed.
+• This sensor can be used as a toggle to turn motors on and off when pressed, as shown in the animation below.

-• This sensor can detect walls or objects when the bumper runs into them.
+• This sensor can detect walls or objects when the bumper runs into them, as shown the animation below.

 Uses of the Bumper Switch on a Competition Robot